jared-richard-clarke/student/README.md

 # Didact

 I'm teaching myself how to program.
-This repository is a collection of programs I use to improve my learning.
+This repository is a collection of programs and notes I use to improve my learning.